Wellness Empowerment Program

 What is WEP?

 WEP stands for the Wellness Empowerment Program.
 We are a mental health project that’s been at Almadina since 2008.
-Both Mountain View and Ogden campuses have a success coach – their role is to work with students, teachers and parents to teach them about positive mental health.
-The coaches work in classrooms, consult with teachers and administration, run fun whole school events for students, and also hold parent sessions.
-You will definitely see us at any evening event, such as the open house in the fall and parent-teacher interviews.
+Both Mountain View and Ogden campuses have a success coach – her role is to work with students, teachers and parents to teach them about positive mental health.
+The coach works in classrooms, consult with teachers and administration, run fun whole school events for students, and also hold parent sessions.
+You will definitely see her at any evening event, such as the open house in the fall and parent-teacher interviews.
 We love it when parents come and ask us questions!

 What do you mean by “positive mental health”?